-- When "rocking" a stuck vehicle by shifting between DRIVE/2nd gear and REVERSE, do not spin the wheels faster than 15 mph (24 km/h), or drivetrain damage may result. - Revving the engine or spinning the wheels too fast may lead to transmission overheating and failure.
+- When "rocking" a stuck vehicle by shifting between DRIVE/2nd gear and REVERSE, do not spin the wheels faster than 15 mph (24 km/h), or drive- - may lead to transmission overheating and failure.
 It can also damage the tires.
 Do not spin the wheels above 30 mph (48 km/h) while in gear (no transmission shifting occurring).